tryscer/flock/flock-music.md

 	“Excuse me,” says Cindy in her most charming voice, “this young man would like to win me the largest teddy bear you have.”
 	”That would be the Bear-gineer,” says the red-faced man and wipes a handkerchief across his sweaty forehead.
 He gestures towards the top shelf above his head, where a large bear, wearing a train engineer’s hat and overalls, is sitting.
 “Gotta warn you, young man, 12 days so far and no one won him yet.”
 The man next to us fires a round into the line of automated duck-like things and it spins around its axis with a *ping\!*
 	The red-faced man shudders.
-	“What do I need to do to win him?” says Tim and puts a quarter on the counter.
+	“What do I need to do to win?” says Tim and puts a quarter on the counter.
 The man at the counter counts ten shots into his hand.
 	“Ten shots at the ducks and quails,” says the man and jumps at another ping\!, “and I’ll be counting”.
 	“That will not be a problem,” says Tim, picks up a rifle and immediately drops half his shots to the ground.
 	“Have you ever fired a rifle before?” asks Cindy.